dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 <img src="/images/workflow-quickstart-overview.png" width=800 style="padding-bottom:15px;">

-Currently, you can experience Dapr Workflows using the .NET SDK.
+Currently, you can experience the Dapr Workflow using the .NET SDK.

 {{< tabs ".NET" >}}